Young Children Pay a High Price for Screen Time

 A second JAMA Pediatrics study involving 1,713 Spanish children found that children who watched more than 1.5 hours of television per day had shorter sleep duration and began to suffer from sleep deprivation.
 Their sleep duration shortened with every extra hour of television watched over the 1.5-hour baseline.
 And in a third study, researchers found that increased media exposure resulted in sharply increasing BMI (Body Mass Index) scores, and thus a tendency toward childhood obesity.

-So how much TV is too much?
+So how much screen time is too much?
 Every day more research comes out indicating that exposure to electronic media can have adverse effects on children—effects that can persist into adulthood.

 I see it in my office every week, whether it is a pediatric patient, or a child along with a parent.
 More and more, kids are looking at a screen and less and less are the interacting with me or other adults.
-And, as you're surely aware, there is less and less outdoor activity and 'free play' among our youth.
-This is troubling to me.
-Find a way to get your kids active…or at least in to a book or a series of books.
-Consider the screen like any other drug..
-The more they have, the more they want.
-So be the parent, and control it during this holiday season!
+It also seems to me that when the kids have access to a screen while at my office they are either 1) not engageable in conversation, or 2) almost in a state of hyperactive activity that is difficult to communicate with.
+And, as you're surely aware, there is less and less outdoor activity and sports and 'free play' among our youth currently.